SondaSengupta/Code-Concepts/Intro_to_Programming_with_C#/Ch16-LinearDataStructures.md

 -     Others – multi-sets, bags, multi-bags, priority queues, graphs, etc...

 ### List Data Structures
-- **list** is an ordered sequence of elements.
+- a list is an ordered sequence of elements.
 A list data structure is arranged consequetively and has a property length, which is a count of the elements within it.
+- arrays have a fixed size that you have to specify before you create the array.
+If you want to expand the array than you will have to make a new array that is larger in size and then copy the information over.

+### List Class
+- it keeps its elements in an array.
+The list already has a certain size, and when it grows it doubles in size, so there is always a used and unused buffer
+- search by index is very fast because it's just an array underneath.
+Search by value is very slow.
+Adding and removing elements is also slow because we have to shift elements over.
+- adding a new element is generally very fast
 -